 Each year, ITEP publishes tax incidence analyses in dozens of states, responding to requests from lawmakers and non-profit groups around the nation.
 ITEP also has published a series of detailed reports providing in-depth insights on reform possibilities in various states.
 These reports have helped to influence important policy debates in Arkansas, Illinois, Iowa, Minnesota, and New York, among many others.
 ITEP also regularly conducts multi-state and 50-state analyses.
 An example of the latter type of publication is ITEP's flagship report, titled Who Pays?
 A Distributional Analysis of the Tax Systems in All 50 States.
 First published in 1996, and updated most recently in 2015, Who Pays? shows the distributional impact by income level of all major state and local taxes in each state, as well as in the District of Columbia.
 Its major finding is that, on average, state and local tax systems require the poorest taxpayers to pay the highest effective tax rates.
 The report has been used by countless policymakers, journalists, advocates, researchers, citizens, state revenue departments, legislative fiscal offices, and other key stakeholders since its publication.

-Other major ITEP reports include A Capital Idea (2011), which provides a detailed analysis of the costly and regressive nature of state capital gains tax breaks, as well as The ITEP Guide to Fair State and Local Taxes (2011), which serves as a basic primer for policymakers and the public on the important issues associated each major tax and revenue source utilized at the state and local levels.
+Other major ITEP reports include Undocumented Immigrants' State and Local Tax Contributions, State Tax Codes As Poverty Fighting Tools, The Sorry State of State of Corporate Taxes, as well as The ITEP Guide to Fair State and Local Taxes (2011), which serves as a basic primer for policymakers and the public on the important issues associated each major tax and revenue source utilized at the state and local levels.